 About Renewal by Andersen

 Renewal by Andersen (RBA) is a window and door manufacturer from the Andersen Corporation that has operated for over 110 years.
-Their first store was opened in Minnesota in 1995, and they now have over 100 operating stores across the country.
+Their first store opened in Minnesota in 1995, and they now have over 100 operating stores nationwide.

 RBA strives to create new and different solutions for homeowners’ window and door replacement needs and design their products to fit your specific needs.

 That's like asking if a truck is better than an SUV.
 The answer is that it depends.

 Renewal By Andersen is a replacement window company.
 They do not work with architects or builders to outfit new construction homes.
 Instead, they exclusively target homeowners that want brand-name windows - specifically, Andersen windows.

 Why would they do that?
 Because the margins are better in home improvement than in new construction.
 If that answer seems too simplistic, you may be surprised to learn that Renewal by Andersen is the world's most valuable window franchise, valued at over 1 billion dollars.

 Marvin, on the other hand, is typically specified by an architect or requested by a homeowner building a new home.
 Why?
 Because Marvin products are in a class of their own.
 They can be highly customized, built in a broad range of shapes and sizes, and have frame profiles that allow architects to draw inspiration from various architectural styles.

 In addition, Marvin has multiple product lines that fully complement an architect or homeowner's vision for what's possible.
 RBA, on the other hand, has severe limitations and cannot be highly personalized like Marvin.

 If we were building a home or replacing windows, we would choose Marvin.
 However, we know that not everyone shares our opinion, and that's okay.
 Keep reading to learn more and read our apples-to-apples comparison across specifications.